roryp/stranglerfig/README.md

    With this setup, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

-## Configuration and Demo Steps
+## Demo

-### Configuration
+### Reference app Configuration

-The following configurations can be changed in Azure App Configuration:
+The following reference app configurations can be changed in Azure App Configuration:

 - `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE`: This setting determines the service used for handling support guide requests.
 The default value is `queue`, which sends email requests to the Azure Service Bus to be processed by the `email-processor` container app.
 You can change this value to `demo-load` to simulate autoscaling.